geeknoid/Undertaker/README.md

 showing the defined symbols that are referenced (alive symbols) and which other symbol references them.

+## Other Features

+The --needless-public-report option emits a JSON file capturing the set of symbols across the set of assemblies which are currently defined as public, but could in fact be defined as internal.

+The --assembly-layer-cake option emits a JSON file capturing a full layer cake of dependencies between the assemblies.
+Each assembly in a layer only depends on assemblies in lower layers.

 ## Roots

 The analysis to discover dead code depends on knowing the roots, the symbols that are